 In 2012 Illinois Youth Soccer and the US Youth Soccer National Championship Series moved to the Club Pass system.
 The Club Pass allows teams to use on their Presidents Cup roster any player from within their club that is currently registered with an Illinois Youth Soccer competitive member league.
 Players from outside the club are NOT ALLOWED on Presidents Cup rosters.
 NO GUEST PLAYERS!

-Players are tournament/team locked once they play their first game.
+Rosters are frozen once a team plays their first game.
 Players can only be listed on one State Cup or Presidents Cup roster.

 A team may have on its team roster only players of the following age groups for the seasonal year in which the team is participating in the Presidents Cup:

-(2) For the teams competing in the Under 16, Under 17, Under 18, and Under 19 age groups, each player on the team must be (A) of the age of the age group competition in which the team is participating in that seasonal year, or (B) of the age of any younger age group, through the Under 14 age group, of that age group competition in which the team is participating in that seasonal year.
+(2) For the teams competing in the Under-16 and Under-17, age groups, each player on the team must be (A) of the age of the age group competition in which the team is participating in that seasonal year, or (B) of the age of any younger age group, through the Under 14 age group, of that age group competition in which the team is participating in that seasonal year.

 HOW DOES THE GROUP SCORING WORK?